top of page

 DIVERSION

-Diversion or a deferred prosecution agreement can have different names and requirements depending on the county and whether it is a misdemeanor or a felony charge.
+Diversion can have different names and requirements depending on which county you are being charged.
+The advantage of diversion in some counties is that if you successfully complete the program, the state will drop the case against you.
 These types of programs are usually reserved for a person that has never been in trouble in the past or has only had limited run-ins with the law.
-Typically you can only participate in the program once in your life time and only certain types of charges are eligible.
-Just because your type of charge is eligible doesn't mean your case is automatically accepted into diversion.
+Typically, you can only participate in the program once in your lifetime and only certain types of charges are eligible.
+Even if your charge is eligible for the program, it doesn't mean your case is automatically accepted into diversion.
 Usually the prosecutor and any alleged "victim" must agree to allow you to enter the program.

-Learn more about some of the requirements of diversion below, or contact the Ford Law Office.
+Learn more about some of the requirements of diversion below or contact the Ford Law Office.

 Conditions for diversion, or deferred prosecution varies depending on the county